Discover How to Bring More Resiliency, Empathy and Connection to Judaism to Your Students (and You!)

 When you register, you’ll get access to everything you need to take full advantage of the self-paced course, including:

-- An online meditation timer you can load with your favorite guided meditations from the course – so you can practice them again and again.
+- An online meditation timer into which you can load your favorite guided meditations from the course—so you can practice them again and again

 The Gift of Awareness for Educators

 Rabbi Sam Feinsmith is a Program Director at the Institute for Jewish Spirituality, co-directing the Clergy Leadership Program and the Educating for a Jewish Spiritual Life program for Jewish day schools and religious schools.
 Previously, he taught Judaic Studies at Chicagoland Jewish High School, Illinois, and the Heschel School in NY, where he did cutting-edge work on teen spirituality and mindfulness.
 He holds rabbinic ordination from YCT Rabbinical School and an MA in Talmud from JTS.
 He is a co-founder and meditation teacher at Orot: Center for New Jewish Learning, and has served as a consultant on a number of innovative prayer and minyan-related projects.
 He served as a Kol Tzedek Fellow for American Jewish World Service, and volunteered in Cambodia with their Volunteer Corps.
 He lives in Evanston, IL with his wife Sarah-Bess and their daughter Elanit.